Maintaining Category Data

 Mapping Categories on the Client Side

 In some situations, you may need to update an item's category information on the client side before you list the item.
-For example, this approach may be more convenient for sellers who use listing features that are highly dependent on the category (such as Item Specifics) or who prefer not to allow eBay to drop invalid data:
+For example, this approach may be more convenient for sellers who use listing features that are highly dependent on the category (such as Item Specifics common to that category), or sellers who prefer not to allow eBay to drop invalid data:

 - Before listing an item, compare its primary and secondary category IDs to the current category metadata.
 Make sure your application's locally stored category metadata is up to date (see Checking the Category Hierarchy Version).

 - If the item's category data is no longer current:

 - Prompt the user to choose a new category.
 In this case, you can suggest the active leaf category (if any) that is equivalent to the old category the seller originally chose.